anoma/geb/README.md

 - [method] **TO-CAT** *CONTEXT (TTERM \<STLC\>)*

     Compiles a checked term in said context to a Geb morphism.
-If the term has an instance of an erorr term, wraps it in a Maybe monad, otherwise, compiles according to the term model interpretation of [`STLC`][e373]
+If the term has an instance of an error term, wraps it in a Maybe monad, otherwise, compiles according to the term model interpretation of [`STLC`][e373]

 <a id="x-28GEB-2EGENERICS-3ATO-POLY-20-28METHOD-20NIL-20-28GEB-2ELAMBDA-2ESPEC-3A-3CSTLC-3E-29-29-29"></a>